 - Can I travel outside the U.S. while my 24-month OPT-STEM extension application is

 pending and after my Post-Completion OPT EAD card has expired?

 NO, you cannot!

-After I receive my new EAD card, what should I carry when I re-enter the U.S. while on OPT?
+- After I receive my new EAD card, what should I carry when I re-enter the U.S. while

 The information on this page is based on information currently available on the websites of the International Student and Scholar Services (ISSS) offices at Binghamton University and University at Buffalo, the Student and Exchange Visitor Program (SEVP) website, policy guidance published by the Department of Homeland Security (DHS), and the DHS website.